-The evidence collection phase of an investigation helps investigators build a detailed picture of the transport safety occurrence or safety issue being investigated.
-During this phase, the primary task of investigators is to gather the initial evidence from or related to the occurrence or safety issue.
-This may include:
+During the evidence collection phase investigators build a detailed picture of the occurrence or safety issue being investigated.
+Evidence gathered may include:

-- gathering relevant wreckage, materials and recorded data (including on-board flight, voyage and event recorders, GPS, images, video, system equipment data, and voice recorders)
+relevant components and wreckage, materials and recorded data (including on-board flight, voyage and event recorders, GPS, images, video, system equipment data, and voice recorders) for subsequent analysis

-- gathering human performance related information such as work and rest patterns and time awake, workload, perceptual limitations, communications, and social norms
+human performance information such as work and rest patterns and time awake, workload, perceptual limitations, communications, and social norms

-- undertaking or procuring test and examination reports (such as fuel quality-tests, toxicology, functional tests, manufacturer’s test procedures, simulation studies, meteorological analyses)
+testing or procuring test and examination reports such as fuel quality-tests, toxicology, functional tests, manufacturer’s test procedures, simulation studies, meteorological analyses

-- obtaining operational records (such as log books, technical logs, maps or charts, trip reports, weather observations, job sheets, repair records, training records and performance checks, audit reports)
+operational records such as logbooks, technical logs, maps or charts, trip reports, weather observations, job sheets, repair records, training records and performance checks, and audit reports

-- obtaining technical documentation (such as procedures and manuals, training manuals, maintenance manuals, troubleshooting guides, design drawings and system safety assessments), and
+technical documentation such as procedures and manuals, training manuals, maintenance manuals, troubleshooting guides, design drawings and system safety assessments, and

 During this phase, evidence is reviewed and evaluated to determine its relevance, validity, credibility and relationship to other evidence and to the occurrence.
 ATSB investigators may:

-- examine selected wreckage in the laboratory and test selected components and system in the ATSB’s technical facilities
+examine wreckage and test components and system in the ATSB’s technical facilities

 Examination and analysis requires reviewing complex sets of data, and available evidence can be vague, incomplete and or contradictory.
 This may prompt the collection of more evidence, which in turn needs to be analysed and examined, potentially adding to the length of an investigation.